Trusted Hybrid Battery Solutions

 A Lexus hybrid battery typically needs replacement after about ten or twelve years.
 The battery is a large, high-voltage traction battery that is designed to power the hybrid car.
 As the battery ages, the cells lose their ability to hold a charge and drop below the voltage required to operate.
 Lexus makes it easy to renew this hybrid battery by offering refurbished and new models.

 Lexus hybrid vehicles come with extended warranties that cover hybrid battery replacement.
-For instance, the Hybrid Health Check will provide a certificate for a one-year or fifteen-year extended warranty for the battery.
+For instance, the Hybrid Health Check will provide a certificate for a one-year or a fifteen-year extended warranty for the battery.
 The warranty can also be renewed yearly for up to ten years.

 Lexus hybrid owners know all about the benefits of hybrid vehicles.
 However, they may need to learn when to plan for a battery replacement.
 There are several steps that Lexus owners must take to keep their hybrid cars running smoothly.
 The first step is to find a reliable hybrid battery replacement service.